• Skip to primary navigation

 Single Pipe System

-As it says this system operates through a single pipe which comes from the boiler running along at floor level to each radiator.
-A pipe is branched off the feed pipe to take hot water to (usually) the top of the radiator where it passes through the radiator coming out, a little cooler, to mix with the hot water in the main feed pipe again.
+A pipe is branched off the feed pipe to take hot water to (usually) the top of the radiator where it passes through the radiator, heating it up and then comes out the other side, a little cooler.

-Double Pipe System
+Double Pipe or 2 Pipe System

 Single and Double pipe systems